 Choose the right job

-In the last year, many people have either chosen, or been forced, to reconsider their careers and what they want for the future.
+Over the last couple of years many people have either chosen, or been forced, to reconsider their careers and what they want for the future.
 For some, they’ll have decided on a complete change of career, which may involve retraining or gaining new qualifications.
 For others, it might be to find a less demanding role that’ll take them through to retirement.
 Whatever route is taken, it’s important to consider a number of questions in order to choose the right job.

 - How long would it take to become fully qualified if needed?